Cherubino Health Center Information

 Unfortunately, damage to both of these organs may be present but not show up on ordinary blood testing.
 In many cases the diagnosis of adrenal fatigue is based solely on symptoms.

 This is why a holistic whole body approach to diagnosis of the adrenal glands and possible chronic fatigue syndrome is vital.
-A doctor that understands both traditional and holistic health care is ideal.
-Look for the methods that are listed above.
+One of our doctors that understands both traditional and holistic health care is ideal.
+Ask for the methods that are listed above.